-- Obtain a Student Guest Request form, CCS-S-07, before the scheduled Homecoming event or Prom.
-The form can be obtained in the Secondary School Office. - Only one guest may be invited by a student and must be a friend of the opposite sex. - Complete the form entirely and return (3 weeks prior) to the Principal for review. - Principal will maintain a list of the forms received and will submit the original form to the School Superintendent for review and consideration. - The Superintendent will then complete the review process, return the form to the Principal, and inform them of the decision. - The Principal will then return the form to the requesting CCS student and advise them of the decision made by the Superintendent. - The Principal may invite additional students to attend the Junior/Senior Prom based on a Student Guest List that has been provided by the current junior class.
+- Only one guest may be invited by a student and must be a friend of the opposite sex. - Complete the form entirely and return (3 weeks prior) to the Principal for review. - Principal will maintain a list of the forms received and will submit the original form to the School Superintendent for review and consideration. - The Superintendent will then complete the review process, return the form to the Principal, and inform them of the decision. - The Principal will then return the form to the requesting CCS student and advise them of the decision made by the Superintendent. - The Principal may invite additional students to attend the Junior/Senior Prom based on a Student Guest List that has been provided by the current junior class.
 If the list is approved, a Student Guest Request form should be completed for each additional guest.